-Saturday night some friends and I were on our way to meet up with some other friends to have a drink.
-It had been raining, but we didn’t think too much of it.
-The rain was pretty heavy so visibility wasn’t great, but I didn’t think it would be a big deal.
+It was Labor Day weekend, if I remember correctly.
+Some friends and I were on our way to meet up with some other friends to have a drink.
+It had been raining, but we didn't think too much of it.
+The rain was pretty heavy so visibility wasn't great, but I didn't think it would be a big deal.
 Just drive carefully.
-We are cruising along and then all of a sudden at 49th and Louise I drive into a lake that formed in the intersection.
+We are cruising along and then all of a sudden at 49th and Louise, I drive into a lake that formed in the intersection.

-Now, I know what you’re thinking, “What kind of idiot doesn’t see a huge body of water like that?”
+Now, I know what you're thinking, "What kind of idiot doesn't see a huge body of water like that?"
 This idiot.
 I must say I was one of you.
-When I would see stories on TV of cars stuck in water or pictures I would think, “How do you even do that?”
+When I would see stories on TV of cars stuck in water or pictures I would think, "How do you even do that?"
 Well, now I know.
-Combine heavy rain, darkness, a low lying intersection, and you have a recipe for disaster.
+Combine heavy rain and darkness causing low visibility and a low lying intersection, and you have a recipe for disaster.

-My friends and I floated for awhile in my car.
-Eventually some good samaritans came along and pushed us to safety.
-I tried to get their names or offer them money or a fruit basket as a thank you, but they didn’t want anything.
+My friends and I floated (Like, we literally floated) for awhile in my car.
+Eventually some good Samaritans came along and pushed us to safety.
+I tried to get their names or offer them money or a fruit basket as a thank you, but they didn't want anything.
 They were helping a lot of people, like me, who drove into this impromptu lake.